 Searching for Other Information Sources

-If you want to search for other news sources or databases within which to do a search, such as an individual publication, just below the Sources pull-down menu click on the tiny link for:
+If you want to use other news sources or databases for your search, such as an individual publication, just below the Sources pull-down menu click on the tiny link for:

 At the new screen, toward the top make sure the Find Sources tab is selected.

-Now toward the top check the entry for:
+Now toward the top select the entry for:

 Then type into the search box the name of the source you're looking for, such as the title of a publication.

 Begin the search by clicking on the Find Sources button to the right.